denten-books/plain-text/main.md

 surface or depth at the level of representation can only begin to approach the material conditions of textual dissemination.
 Language contains traces of labor and implement implicit in the writing, binding, and the distribution of printed material.
-In this chapter, I would like to take one step further off of the page.
+In this chapter, I would like to take the formalist program one step further, off of the page.
 My interests lie in books and documents as literal devices.
 When asked in the context of book history, the question of surface gains an instrumental dimension.
 Physical affordances of liquid crystal displays and magnetic storage differ drastically from those of goat skins or parchment.
 Yet surface representation maintains the illusion of self-similarity.
 I am concerned here with the particularities of that illusion.
 A poem, a novel, a physician's script, or a legal contract all still look like their paper counterparts, but increasingly they behave like gadgets.
 These reading and writing appliances do not mediate silently: they monitor, adjust, warn, and control.

 Like the smoke alarm, literary gadgets are governed and internalize government in ways that we have only began to comprehend.
 And as will become apparent in